-Planning a Protest, Demonstration, or Program That May be Controversial
+Planning a Protest, Demonstration, or Program That May be Contentious

-The Office of the Dean of Undergraduate Students is available to advise members of the University community in the planning of protests and demonstrations.
+Members of the Princeton community (including students, faculty, and staff) are encouraged to contact the Office of the Dean of Undergraduate Students in the planning of protests and demonstrations.
 As a neutral party, ODUS is able to assist individuals and groups in coordinating the logistical details of these activities and should be consulted as early as possible.
 Understanding these programs are often in response to national or campus events, a fully formulated plan is not necessary before contacting ODUS.
-Whether sponsors are considering inviting a controversial speaker to campus or intend to protest the ideas of an invited speaker, ODUS can help.
+Whether sponsors are considering inviting a contentious speaker to campus or intend to protest the ideas of an invited speaker, ODUS can help.

 ODUS serves as a resource in connecting to other campus departments and can offer referral services to ensure a successful program.
 From the coordination of space reservations, equipment, catering, ticket distribution, parking accommodations, and even potential funding sources, ODUS can connect sponsors with the appropriate University office or student group.
 ODUS also serves as an institutional resource to ensure that any actions are within University policy.

-Student Organizations are encouraged to register all protests and demonstrations with ODUS using the Campus Life Event Registration (CLEVER) or by contacting Dean Jarrett Fisher.
-Similarly, all members of the University community are encouraged to contact Dean Fisher when planning a protest, demonstration, or sponsoring a program that may be controversial.
-Additional guidelines when planning a controversial event can be found here.
+Student Organizations are encouraged to register all events, including protests and demonstrations, with ODUS or the Graduate School using MyPrincetonU.
+All members of the University community are encouraged to contact the Office of the Dean of Undergraduate Students when planning a protest, demonstration, or sponsoring a program that may be contentious.
+Additional guidelines when planning a contentious event can be found here.

-Those who are not members of the University community should refer to Rights, Rules, Responsibilities 3.2.
+Those who are not members of the University community should refer to Rights, Rules, Responsibilities 1.2.3 and 3.2 and also contact the Office of the Dean of Undergraduate Students.

 Time, Place, and Manner Restrictions

-• Time: Amplified sound is limited to certain hours.
+• Time: Amplified sound (including, but not limited to bullhorns, musical instruments including makeshift instruments, noisemakers such as airhorns, and amplified speakers) is limited to certain hours.

 • Place: Posting of information in University buildings and grounds is limited to designated areas.